by Mike Ratliff

 I don’t post many of the comments I receive on Possessing the Treasure because of the hateful attitudes expressed therein or the fact that the one commenting violated one or more of the rules we have here for comments.
 In any case, occasionally someone will leave a comment in which they say something like this as they critique what we teach and hold here.
 “We don’t need any creeds or confessions!
 We just need to know Jesus!
 You are a Pharisee who is in bondage to your legalism!”
 I find it interesting that no scripture is ever used in these things, only the repeating of phrases from their favorite preacher or author.
 The reason I brought this up here is that I wanted you to get the perspective of the two views.
 I confess that, even if I never expressed it to anyone, I held the very same views prior to late 2005.

-Here is an exerpt from the article by J. Gresham Machen titled “Liberalism or Christianity?” that is right before this post.
+Here is an exerpt from the article by J. Gresham Machen titled “Liberalism or Christianity?”.

 But, it will be said, Christianity is a life, not a doctrine.
 The assertion is often made, and it has an appearance of godliness.
 But it is radically false, and to detect its falsity one does not need to be a Christian.
 For to say that “Christianity is a life” is to make an assertion in the sphere of history.
 The assertion does not lie in the sphere of ideals; it is far different from saying that Christianity ought to be a life, or that the ideal religion is a life.
 The assertion that Christianity is a life is subject to historical investigation exactly as is the assertion that the Roman Empire under Nero was a free democracy.
 Possibly the Roman Empire under Nero would have been better if it had been a free democracy, but the historical question is simply whether as a matter of fact it was a free democracy or no. Christianity is an historical phenomenon, like the Roman Empire, or the Kingdom of Prussia, or the United States of America.
 And as an historical phenomenon it must be investigated on the basis of historical evidence.